Liked this post? Why not share it?

 My favorite way or type of planning is a bullet journal.
-Simply because there are no rules and I can keep it simple or complex and very creative.
+Simply because there are no rules and I can keep it as simple or as complex as I want to.

 All you need to get started is a notebook and a pen.
-Anything else doens’t really matter and it’s just personal preferance.
+Anything else doesn’t really matter and it’s just personal preference.